 Oresme-Biography

-Nicole Oresme: Therefore, I indeed know nothing except that I know that I know nothing
+Nicole Oresme: Therefore, I indeed know nothing except that I know that I know nothing.[1]

-[2] probably the most original thinker of the 14th century and - so to speak - the "French Einstein of the 14th century".
+Nicole Oresme was a brilliant philosopher, psychologist, economist, mathematician, physicist, astronomer and musicologist, a passionate theologian, a competent translator, counselor of the King, Bishop of Lisieux, one of the principal founders of modern sciences,[2] probably the most original thinker of the 14th century and - so to speak - the "French Einstein of the 14th century".
 And last, but not least, like no other of his time Oresme was able to popularize the sciences.

 Oresme's life